January 5, 2021

 There is one more common roadblock—interoperability in healthcare.
 Over the years, providers, vendors, and government agencies have tried to tackle the issue, with no universally positive results so far.

 In this regard, cloud computing may work as a powerful facilitator.
+While some companies start small, say, with EHR migration to the cloud, others go for more major changes.
 For example, in 2019 the University of Pittsburgh Medical Center (Pittsburgh, PA) deployed a healthcare operating system (hcOS) that works both as a handy platform for providers and a set of tools for healthcare solution developers.
 These tools can help create an ecosystem of third-party apps working in line with legacy IT systems.

 Such a solution could work well within a network of clinics, too.
 Enabling cross-system interoperability requires standardization to make sure all data that healthcare systems collect and store is in compatible formats.